 Please note that due to space limitations in JOHAN’s premises, places are limited.
 If your organisation plans to send more than two representatives, please contact us (firstname.lastname@example.org) to confirm availability.

-The deadline for registration is open until 30 September 2014.
+The deadline for registrations is 30 September 2014.

 Accommodation in Pilsen